-Borrowing a line from the great Don McLean’s classic song American Pie, April 19, 1989 was “the day the music died” here in Amsterdam, NY.
-The greatest trumpet player ever to be born in our community who became the beloved director of the instrumental program at Amsterdam High School left us on that day, after a valiant struggle with a horrific cancer.
+Borrowing a line from Don McLean’s classic song American Pie, April 19, 1989 was “the day the music died” here in Amsterdam, NY.
+One of the very best musicians players ever to be born in our community, who became the beloved director of the instrumental program at Amsterdam High School left us on that day, after a valiant struggle with a horrific cancer.

 I still remember the first time I ever heard Mike Pallotta play the trumpet and the very last time too.
 The first was in 1965 on the stage of the Wilbur Lynch High School auditorium, when our elementary school band went up there to practice for an upcoming concert.
 As we were taking the stage to begin our rehearsal, the AHS Stage Band was just leaving it and Pallotta was packing up his horn.
 The director of our band asked him to play something for us and though I don’t remember what it was he played I will never forget the sound that came out of his instrument.
 We all just sat there with our mouths open.